 In 1977, under the threat of drought, Ecology filed a petition for an adjudication to determine the legality of all claims for use of surface water in the Yakima River Basin.
 This began a process of meticulous research and testimony.
 The work substantiated nearly 2,300 water rights for individual properties in 31 tributary watersheds ("sub-basins"), and for 27 major claimants including irrigation districts, cities, federal projects, and the Yakama Indian Nation.

-As each subbasin's claims were determined, the court issued conditional final orders, and the conditionally confirmed water right holders were notified.
+As each sub-basin's claims were determined, the court issued conditional final orders.
 The first conditional final order was filed in 1989.
-The conditional final orders for all sub-basins and major claimants are referenced in the proposed final decree.
+The conditional final orders for all sub-basins and major claimants will be referenced in the final decree.
+You can find links to the sub-basin orders and other important documents below.